-- A. Student Conduct Hearing Officers Officers shall derive their authority from the Otterbein University Bylaws. - B. Membership Student Conduct Hearing Officers shall be members of the administrative staff of the Student Affairs Office who are selected by and serve at the request of the Vice President and Dean for Student Affairs. - C. Functions Members of the University community, with the Student Affairs Office, shall file complaints concerning infractions of University regulations.
-Depending on the severity of the alleged violation, the case may be heard by an Assistant Director of Residence Life if the accused resides in a residence hall.
+A. Student Conduct Hearing Officers - Officers shall derive their authority from the Otterbein University Bylaws.

+B. Membership - Student Conduct Hearing Officers shall be members of the administrative staff of the Student Affairs Office who are selected by and serve at the request of the Vice President for Student Affairs.

+C. Functions - Members of the University community, with the Student Affairs Office, shall file complaints concerning infractions of University regulations.
+Depending on the severity of the alleged violation, the case may be heard by a Residence Life professional staff member if the accused resides in a residence hall.
 More serious offenses shall be heard by a Student Conduct Hearing Officer.
 Only designated Student Conduct Hearing Officers shall have jurisdiction to hear cases involving suspension or dismissal.
-The Assistant Director of Residence Life or Student Conduct Hearing Officer may waive jurisdiction of a case if they determine that proceeding with the case would jeopardize constructive counseling already in progress.
-Additionally, if the facts and circumstances warrant such action, the Assistant Director of Residence Life or Student Conduct Hearing Officer may refer the case to the Student Conduct Hearing Board or for a formal hearing by a Student Conduct Hearing Officer for a decision.
+The Student Conduct Hearing Officer may waive jurisdiction of a case if they determine that proceeding with the case would jeopardize constructive counseling already in progress.
+Additionally, if the facts and circumstances warrant such action, the Student Conduct Hearing Officer may refer the case to the Student Conduct Hearing Board or for a formal hearing by a Student Conduct Hearing Officer for a decision.